IshraqBhuiyan/ImagAscii/README.md

    - Should we perhaps scale output image sizes using font sizes, or nahh?
    - Command line user interface needs to be finished
    - Let's make a logo/Splash!
-   - Write breakblock for colored images
+   - Write breakblock for colored images(can't we just have a boolean parameter in our current breakblock which when true will do grayscale conversion, and when not, will just normally average without conversion, easy peasy)